rmoorewrs/kr260_demo/README.md

 d 0x76000000
 ```

-on A53 dump memory with virtual address
+on A53 dump memory with virtual address (your actual address may vary)
 ```
 fdtGenericDevShow
 d 0xffff800002940000